DanielMadden/BCW_BurgersAPI/readme.md

     }
 }
 ```
-If the received data contained the same key AND the value was the right type of value, then I set that property within the `acceptedData` object.
+If the received data contained an expected key AND the value was the right type of value, then I set that property and value within the `acceptedData` object.
 This object will be what I will push to the database.
-Also, if the property of `checkData` was required and fulfilled, I set that true value to false.
+Also, if the property of the `checkData` object was required and fulfilled, I set that true value to false.

 After the for loop runs, I create an array based off of the required properties in `checkData` that were not fulfilled:
 ```javascript